 So I think there's a lot that, you know, we can.
 All come together and do as a, as a whole?

 SAMANTHA: Absolutely.
-Absolutely.
-The, the more that we can share knowledge with each other, I think the more that we're all gonna be successful and, and be able to provide a really great product to our students, which is really the goal at the end of the day. do we expect online instruction to continue as a viable model even after all of this is over.
+The more that we can share knowledge with each other, I think the more that we're all gonna be successful and be able to provide a really great product to our students, which is really the goal at the end of the day.

 AMANDA: Ooh, that's a good one.